-In the United States, we expect to continue to only have clinical trial sales for our OCS Heart and OCS Liver products until we receive similar FDA PMAs for those products.
-Our net revenue in the United States for OCS Heart and OCS Liver products fluctuates from period to period as a result of the timing of patient enrollment in our clinical trials.
-Historically, our net revenue during periods of patient enrollment has been higher due to the sale of OCS disposable sets for use during these clinical trials, as compared to periods during which our clinical trials were not actively enrolling.
-Our OCS Heart EXPAND CAP trial began patient enrollment in May 2019 and is currently enrolling patients.
-Our OCS Liver PROTECT CAP trial began patient enrollment in February 2020 and completed initial enrollment in the first quarter of 2021.
-Our net revenue may continue to fluctuate from period to period as a result of the timing of ongoing clinical trials in which our OCS products are used.
+Our net revenue in the United States for the OCS Heart and OCS Liver has historically fluctuated from period to period as a result of the timing of patient enrollment in our clinical trials and has been higher due to the sale of OCS disposable sets for use during these clinical trials, as compared to periods during which our clinical trials were not actively enrolling.

-Through June 30, 2021, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials) and our net revenue has been generated primarily from sales of OCS disposable sets and, to a much lesser extent, sales of OCS Consoles.
+Through September 30, 2021, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials) and our net revenue has been generated primarily from sales of OCS disposable sets and, to a much lesser extent, sales of OCS Consoles.
 Commercial sales of OCS disposable sets generally have a higher average selling price than clinical trial sales of OCS disposable sets.

-We expect that our net revenue will increase over the long term as a result of receiving our first two FDA PMAs for the OCS Lung in the United States in March 2018 and May 2019 and any potential future FDA approvals in the United States for OCS Heart and OCS Liver.
-We expect to receive decisions from the FDA regarding whether to approve the PMA for the use of the OCS Heart and OCS Liver in the United States in 2021 following the advisory committee meetings held on April 6, 2021 and July 14, 2021, respectively.
-We also expect that our net revenue will increase over the long term as a result of anticipated growth in non-U.S. sales if national healthcare systems begin to reimburse transplant centers for the use of the OCS, in all served geographies, if transplant centers utilize the OCS in more transplant cases, and if more transplant centers adopt the OCS in their programs.
+We expect that our net revenue will increase over the long term as a result of receiving FDA PMAs for the OCS Lung in the United States in March 2018 and May 2019 and for the OCS Heart and OCS Liver in the United States in September 2021.
+We also expect that our net revenue will increase over the long term as a result of anticipated growth in non-U.S. sales if national healthcare systems begin to reimburse transplant centers for the use of the OCS, if transplant centers utilize the OCS in more transplant cases, and if more transplant centers adopt the OCS in their programs.
 We expect that net revenue will continue to be negatively impacted in 2021 a result of the COVID-19 pandemic.